Heroic pilot wasn't supposed to be aboard terrifying Southwest flight

 A passenger was sucked halfway out the shattered window, and it took two others to pull her back into the plane.
 A firefighter and a retired nurse struggled to keep her alive during the 20 minutes it took for Shults and Ellisor to complete the heroic emergency landing in Philadelphia.
 The efforts failed, and Jennifer Riordan, a Wells Fargo banking executive and mother of two, was the flight's lone fatality.

-Shults, a former Navy pilot, and Ellisor, 44, an Air Force veteran, had met the previous day while piloting flights together.
+Shults, a former Navy pilot, and Ellisor, a 44-year-old Air Force veteran, had met the previous day while piloting flights together.
 They would soon become legends together.

 “Dean, being the amazing husband he is, said, ‘You go to the track meet, I'll switch and take your trip,'" Shults recalled.